 An organisation should ensure that cybersecurity awareness training is provided to all personnel in order to assist them in understanding their security responsibilities.
 Furthermore, the content of cybersecurity awareness training should be tailored to the needs of specific groups of personnel.
-For example, personnel with responsibilities beyond that of a normal user will require tailored privileged user training.
+For example, personnel with privileges beyond that of a normal user, such as software developers and system administrators, will require tailored privileged user training.